Kartiksharma1234/Kartik10/README.md

-# 🤖 Gemini-Powered Multi-Turn Chatbot using Agno
+# 🤖 Gemini-Powered Recipe Creator Chatbot using Agno

 This is a simple multi-turn conversational assistant built using [Agno](https://pypi.org/project/agno/) and Google's [Gemini API](https://ai.google.dev/).
 It supports contextual conversation with markdown output, examples, and concise responses.